DrShymaa2022/papers_I_reviewed/README.md

 submitted to JeDeM, about their application on social media and its impact on neo-slacktivism, accepted with revision.

 "Cryptographic Chain-of-Custody for Last-Mile Parcel Delivery: A Blockchain–IoT System Architecture with Discrete-Event Simulation Evaluation", submitted to IET blockchain – Wiley, accepted with significant revision.

+"SECURING STATE REVENUE THROUGH BLOCKCHAIN: THE MEDIATING ROLE OF PERCEIVED TRUST IN TELECOMMUNICATIONS IT GOVERNANCE", submitted to JeDeM, Major Revision or Resubmit3